Matcha-Tea-Racing/Guide-to-Volvo-DSTC/README.md

 - Enhances Corner Traction Control, so more induced understeer, as its intending that you're driving it hard.
 - Also, some say that slapping the DSTC off button 5 times completely disables DSTC.

-For older cars, you can disable spin control by going through info options via the left steerign wheel stalk to bring up the "DSTC ON" selection.
-Then, by holding down the "RESET" button on the stalk it will change it to "DSTC ON: SPIN CONTROL OFF", and a traction contorl light on the dash will light up.
+For older cars, you can disable spin control by going through info options via the left steering wheel stalk to bring up the "DSTC ON" selection.
+Then, by holding down the "RESET" button on the stalk it will change it to "DSTC ON: SPIN CONTROL OFF", and a traction control light on the dash will light up.
 Feel free to push the car harder and do some ice/snow drifting (as all Volvos must).
 Don't worry about the light, if it flashes that just means DSTC took over and is working to correct whatever bs you pulled.